Claiming Refunds wherever eligible is important for Businesses, which also maintains the balance & keep GST fair in all forms.

 - Erroneous calculation of tax amount- Accountants may calculate incorrect tax amount while filing Form GSTR-3B which may lead to excess tax payment.

 - Incorrect GSTIN- Business Owners having multiple Businesses under one PAN, can erroneously enter incorrect GSTIN while GST filing & paying taxes.
-This can result in the payment of wrong GST amount.
+This can result in the payment of wrong GST refund amount.

 - Advance tax payment- In the case where a taxpayer pays GST on an advance that he received for a transaction that subsequently got canceled, the supplier can claim a refund for it under 'Excess Tax Paid'